kshedden/case_studies/methods/writing-tips.md

   A "model" is a specific mathematical or computational formalism that aims to describe how a system works.
 For any given class of models, there is a corresponding class of methods that can be used to fit those models to data.
-  For example, we have "linear models" and "least squares regression" -- the former is a class of models, the latter is a class of techniques for fitting models to data.
-It is usually not appropriate to write "least squares models", since it confuses these two distinct ideas.
+  For example, we have "linear models" and "ordinary least squares" -- the former is a class of models, the latter is a class of techniques for fitting models to data.
+It is usually not appropriate to write "OLS models", since it confuses these two distinct ideas.

 * The term "estimation" is used in statistics to refer to the setting where we sample data from a population and use the sample to estimate population